Saint Elizabeths Hospital East and West Cemeteries: History

 A plaque on a wall of the West cemetery states:

 Founded during the Civil War for wounded soldiers that died on the St Elizabeths Campus during and after the Civil War.
 This small cemetery houses the remains of some 300 Civil War dead, both Confederate and Union, Black and White.
 When the foliage of the local forest subsides in the winter, the cemetery is visible from a considerable distance, since the white headstones are placed in the form of a cross.

+Established in 1856, the West Cemetery spans just over 0.7 acres and contains approximately 600 graves.

-When the West cemetery was considered full by 1873 with a little over 0.7 acres and about 600 graves, plans were drawn up for an East cemetery.
+By 1873 the West Cemetery was considered full and, as result, plans were made to establish the East Cemetery.
 The latter grew over the following 120 years into a nine-acre cemetery, with more than 5,000 total burials: over 2,050 military and over 3,000 civilian.

 In 2016, a new headstone was added to recognize Medal of Honor recipient Joseph B. Noil, buried in 1882, whose previous headstone had misspelled his surname as Noel and had no acknowledgement of his award.